wangziqi2013/wangziqi2013.github.io/_posts/2021-06-19-doppleganger.markdown

 pointer to empty, and setting the data entry's back pointer to the next entry.
 If the dirty bit is set, a write back request will also be queued to the eviction queue using the data block as write back data.

+Write back requests from upper levels are handled as insertions, except that the dirty bit of the tag needs to be set.
+If the fingerprint value of the block to be written back is identical to a current block (not necessarily the same one), then the write back block will be discarded, and the existing block will be used.
+Otherwise, a new data entry will be allocated.